SNodeC/snode.c/README.md

 ### Constructor Callbacks

-***Important***: Do not confuse these callbacks with the overridden `onConnected` and `onDisconnected` methods of a `SocketContext` as this virtual methods are called in case a `SocketContext` object has been created successfully or before being destroyed.
+***Important***: Do not confuse these callbacks with the overridden `onConnected` and `onDisconnected` methods of a `SocketContext` as these virtual methods are called in case a `SocketContext` object has been created successfully or before it is being destroyed.

 All three callbacks expect a pointer to a `SocketConnection` object as argument.
 This `SocketConnection` can be used to modify all aspects of a connection.